An Annotated Graph Model with Differential Degree Heterogeneity for Directed Networks: Theory

-Notice that the construction of $\lambda_0$ in Theorem \ref{Thm: consistency directed} imply $\lambda_0 \asymp \sqrt{\log(n)/N}$, suggesting that we may choose $\bar{\lambda}$ of the same order.
+{ Theorem \ref{Thm: consistency directed} implies a lower bound on $\bar{\lambda}$ of order $\sqrt{\log(n)/N}$}, suggesting that we may choose $\bar{\lambda}$ of the same order.
 Thus, up to the additional factor $\rho_n^{-1}$, we obtain the classical LASSO rates of convergence for a parameter of effective sample size $N$ for $\mu$ and $\gamma$ and those for a parameter of effective sample size $n$ for $\alpha$ and $\beta$.
-Notice that this regime for the penalty parameter $\bar{\lambda}$ is compatible with Assumption \ref{Assum: model selection lambda}.
-Thus, if we additionally impose assumption \ref{Assum: model selection assumption}, Theorem \ref{Thm: consistency directed} ensures that with probability tending to one we are capable of simultaneously recovering the correct support and consistently estimating the parameter $\theta_0$.
-Finally, notice that if $s_0$ is a lower order term, such as growing logarithmically or constant, then up to log-factors assumption \ref{Assum: rate of s^* directed} requires that $\rho_n$ tend to zero at rate at most as fast as $1 / \sqrt{n}$, which is faster and thus allows for sparser networks than what we had for model selection consistency in Theorem \ref{Thm: model selection consistency}.
+If $s_0$ is a lower order term, such as growing logarithmically or constant, then up to log-factors Assumption \ref{Assum: rate of s^* directed} requires that $\rho_n$ tend to zero at rate at most as fast as $1 / \sqrt{n}$, which is faster and thus allows for sparser networks than what we obtained for model selection consistency in Theorem \ref{Thm: model selection consistency}. {Under Assumption \ref{Assum: rate of s^* directed}, we can see that the above average rate of convergence for estimating $\vartheta$ is slower than the rate for estimating $\gamma$.
+The rate of convergence for consistency of the estimator $\hat{{\theta}}$ is of the same order as the rate obtained for the analogous estimator for undirected networks in \cite{Stein:2020}.
+We refer to \cite{Stein:2020}, Section 2.2, for a comparison between $\ell_1$-penalized estimation procedures as discussed here and $\ell_0$-penalized estimators as advocated by \cite{Chen:etal:19}.}